zacharysiegel/Bacter/notes.md

 		✓ Google Analytics
-		✓ Fix current color detection in respawn and pause menus ✓ Change 'Leave Game' text in pause tutorial menu to 'Leave Tutorial' Consolidate game updates to server into single emit Set as interval with _renderfrequendy
+		✓ Fix current color detection in respawn and pause menus ✓ Change 'Leave Game' text in pause tutorial menu to 'Leave Tutorial' ✓ File system overhaul
+		Replace $() (in z.js) with full JQuery
+		Lag Reduction
+			Consolidate game updates to server into single emit Set as interval with _renderfrequency
 		Quick Match
 	3.2.0 - Capture the Flag + Infection + King of the Hill
 		CTF